Recommended by Rachel Miller(@Miss00M)

 Summary: The author tells his story of living his double life: going to university to study English Literature and being part of a gang in London.

 Waterstones – An unflinching depiction of the perpetual violence of London’s streets written from brutal first-hand experience.
-‘Who We Was’ explores themes of honour and revenge, brotherhood and betrayal with great emotional honesty.
+‘Who They Was’ explores themes of honour and revenge, brotherhood and betrayal with great emotional honesty.

 Age recommendation and challenging content: Year 10/11.
 References to gangs and violence.